Café GourmandGreat Weekend Breakfast and Brunch, Coffee Roaster

-Café Gourmand is a neighbourhood bistro and bakery with great service, always freshly-baked bread and pastries and good coffee at affordable prices.
+Café Gourmand is a French bistro and bakery in Uruguay with great service, always freshly-baked bread and pastries and delicious coffee at affordable prices

 The French-American owners Erica and Grégoire moved to Uruguay in 2011 and absolutely loved it but were frustrated whenever they ate out (“even supposedly great restaurants left us a bit disappointed when compared to our dining experiences abroad”).
-So they decided to start up a gourmet café in their neighbourhood, up-and-coming Cordón.
+So they decided to start up a French café, coffee roastery and Uruguay bakery in their neighbourhood, Cordón.

-Though some journalists cynically questioned their choice of location, for the couple it is a practical and personal matter.
+Though some journalists cynically questioned their choice of location–which has become ‘the place to be’ in the last few years–, for the couple it is a practical and personal matter.
 They’d been living in Cordón practically since they arrived, wanted to contribute to their community and, having two small children, wanted to be close to home.
 They say, “we are a local bistro showcasing Uruguayan products with a French/international touch.”

 Everything at Café Gourmand is prepared fresh daily including the pastries too die for—buttery croissants, sticky cinnamon rolls and the pain au chocolat (cause of addiction of more than a few locals)—and deliciously chewy baguette and pan de campo (country bread), seasoned with sea salt from Rocha.

 The full brunch had this guru in ecstasy.
 It includes Grégoire’s twist on Eggs Benedict, fresh yogurt, home-made granola and fruit, and your choice of pastry, as well as a basket of their fresh-baked bread.
-It also includes two drinks—one hot and one cold—such as a glass of house wine or a half a pint of craft beer—unheard of on any other brunch menu in Montevideo as far as I am aware—and the detox classic, kombucha (Erica’s parents back in the US have been brewing it since the 70s).
+It also includes two drinks—one hot and one cold—They even have an option for a Tispy brunch with mimosas!—unheard of on any other brunch menu in Montevideo as far as I am aware—and the detox classic, kombucha (Erica’s parents back in the US have been brewing it since the 70s).

 What you should know